 - Deserve® EDU Mastercard for Students – Best student card for no credit history

-- Discover it® Student Cash Back – Best student card for cash back
+- Discover it® Student Cash Back – Best student card for rotating cash back bonus categories

 - Petal® 2 “Cash Back, No Fees” Visa® Credit Card – Best student starter card

-- Discover it® Student chrome – Best student card with rewards at restaurants
+- Discover it® Student chrome – Best student card for gas, dining and large purchases

 Secured credit cards